Stable Super-Resolution of Images: A Theoretical Study: Main Results

-\paragraph{Model mismatch.} Theorem~\ref{thm:main noisy simplified} below bounds the recovery error $d_{GW}(x,\widehat{x})$, where $\widehat{x}$ is a solution of Program~\eqref{eq:feas}.
-Even though $x$ is an arbitrary nonnegative measure in this section, it can always be approximated with a well-separated sparse measure, up to some error with respect to the metric $d_{GW}$.
-Indeed, given an integer $K$ and $\varepsilon\in (0,1/2]$, there exists a $K$-sparse nonnegative measure $x_{K,\varepsilon}$ that is $\varepsilon$-separated and approximates $x$.
-More specifically, let us fix $\lambda> 1$ throughout.
-Then, {for any $\varepsilon\in (0,1/2]$,} there exists a $K$-sparse and $\varepsilon$-separated nonnegative measure $x_{K,\varepsilon}$ such that
+\editr{Our main result, Theorem~\ref{thm:main noisy simplified} below}, bounds the recovery error $d_{\G}(x,\widehat{x})$, where $\widehat{x}$ is a solution of Program~\eqref{eq:feas}. \editr{Note that,} even though $x$ is an arbitrary nonnegative measure in this section, it can always be approximated with a well-separated sparse measure, up to some error with respect to the metric $d_{\G}$. \editr{This sparse measure will play a key role in Theorem~\ref{thm:main noisy simplified}.}

-where the infimum above is over every nonnegative $K$-sparse and $\varepsilon$-separated measure $\chi$ supported on $\mbox{interior}(\I^2)$.
-The case $\lambda=1$ is excluded here because the infimum on the far-right of~\eqref{eq:residual} might not be achieved. \edit{In what follows, }{the dependence} of $R(x,K,\epsilon)$ on $\lambda$ is suppressed to ease the notation.
-The residual $R(x,K,\varepsilon)$ {can be thought of as} the mismatch in modelling $x$ with a well-separated sparse measure.